solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![][36]

-12. Your configuration needs to survive a App Service restart.
+12. Your configuration needs to survive an App Service restart.
 Update the App Service Startup Command.

     -   Navigate to the **Settings** section.